Amar Sangee

 Amar Sangee (lit.
 'Immortal companion') is a 1987 Indian Bengali-language romantic drama film directed by Sujit Guha.
 Produced by Dipti Pal under her banner of Dipti Pal Productions, the screenplay and dialogues of the film were written by Anjan Choudhury, which itself was based on a story by Pal herself.
 It stars Prosenjit Chatterjee and Vijayeta Pandit in the lead roles, while Subhendu Chatterjee, Rabi Ghosh, Ruma Guha Thakurta, Shakuntala Barua and Soumitra Banerjee play supporting roles.
 The music of the film was composed by Bappi Lahiri.

-The film became a major box office success and became the turning point in Prosenjit's career, emerging as his first major hit and it established him as a major commercial cinema actor.
+The film became a major blockbuster and became the turning point in Prosenjit's career, emerging as his first major hit and it established him as a major commercial cinema actor.
 It ran in the theatres for more than 75 weeks and was widely appreciated by the audience.

 Plot

 Sagar is a young man from a rich family whose father Indranil is a very prominent businessman.
 Sagar goes off to pursue his education and after he returns home he meets a pretty young lady called Jhilik, who was a childhood friend.
 They meet and they fall in love.
 When Sagar's father finds out about their relationship he refuses to accept it because Jhilik is the daughter of Anuradha, their maid.
 Indranil wants his son to marry his friend's daughter Tumpa instead.
 Tumpa's brother Suvankar also wants his sister to marry Sagar as he has designs on the properties of Indranil & Sagar.
 When all his plans fail, Suvankar attempts to kill Indranil by sabotaging his car.
 In the meantime, Sagar finds out about this and saves his father.
 Later Suvankar is handed over to the police for his crime.
 Eventually Indranil realizes his mistakes and relents to have Jhilik as his daughter-in-law.
 In the end Jhilik and Sagar are re-united.